Irving scores 24 in Dallas debut, leads Mavs over Clippers - WHIZ News

+“It felt good to get this debut out of the way,” Irving said.
+“It’s just been a long 96 hours, barely any sleep sometimes.
+It’s the first time I ever got traded in the middle of the season, so it was new for me, but I’m excited that I’m here.”

-The eight-time All-Star was traded to the Mavs on Sunday from the Brooklyn Nets.
+With Doncic still sidelined by injury, Irving meshed well with his young teammates just three days after the eight-time All-Star was traded from the Brooklyn Nets.
 He was part of a 13-0 spurt early in the game, scoring eight points on a jumper and back-to-back 3-pointers.

+“The most important thing that we stressed as a team was just don’t force the ball to me.
+We just want to play natural basketball,” Irving said.
+“You don’t always have to come to me.
+You can play off me, I can play off the ball, I can cut.”

 Early in the fourth, Irving fouled Paul George.
 A Clippers fan yelled to him, “I love you, but that was a flagrant.”
 Irving laughed and shook his head no.